spike-srj/spike-srj.github.io/_pages/about.md

 Research experience
 ======
-* Hierarchical Structure and Self-gravity in the Maddalena Giant Molecular Cloud Dec 2021 - July 2024 Apj, accepted for publication.
+* Hierarchical Structure and Self-gravity in the Maddalena Giant Molecular Cloud
+  - Date: Dec 2021 - July 2024 | Apj, accepted for publication.
   - Employed a modiffed Dendrogram algorithm to decompose the 13CO emission datacube of the Maddalena giant molecular cloud into hierarchical substructures, and investigated the inffuence of selfgravity on different spatial scales.
   - Contribution: Modiffed the dendrogram algorithm, performed data analysis, visualized hierarchical data structures, and authored the entire manuscript.
-- Advisor: Prof. Hong-Chi Wang imotion 2023.7 - today
+  - Advisor: Prof. Hong-Chi Wang

 ![img](/images/1.png)

-* Does Feedback from Supermassive Black Holes Coevolve with the Host in Type 2 Quasars Dec 2017 - July 2019 Apj, 2023, 950 16.
+* Does Feedback from Supermassive Black Holes Coevolve with the Host in Type 2 Quasars
+  + Date: Dec 2017 - July 2019  | Apj, 2023, 950 16.
   + Revealed how the activity of supermassive black holes inffuences star formation and evolution in their host galaxies by studying material outffows in Type 2 quasars.
   + Contribution: Performed data analysis
   + Advisor: Prof. Ming-Zhi Kong

 Skills